Read your own signals

 Below the window is hypoarousal, the shut-down end.
 This is the conserving state, where things go numb, flat, foggy, distant, and heavy.
 It can follow long periods of hyperarousal, when the system runs out of resources and downshifts to protect itself.

-Polyvagal theory, developed by Stephen Porges and translated into clinical practice by Deb Dana, helps explain the responses inside that range.
-There is the calm and connected state, the mobilized fight or flight response, the freeze response (activation and shutdown firing at once, the deer in headlights), and the fawn response (managing threat by appeasing, over-accommodating, and abandoning your own needs).
+Some clinicians find Polyvagal Theory, developed by Stephen Porges and translated into clinical practice by Deb Dana, a helpful framework for understanding stress responses.
+Terms commonly used in trauma-informed practice include the calm and connected state, the mobilized fight-or-flight response, the freeze response (activation and shutdown firing at once, the deer in headlights), and the fawn response (managing threat by appeasing, over-accommodating, and abandoning your own needs).
 None of these are flaws.
 They are protective responses the body learned, often for good reason.

 Two other capacities matter here.
 Interoception is the ability to sense what is happening inside your body, the early signals of activation or settling, and it can be rebuilt with practice.
 Co-regulation is how nervous systems steady each other in relationship; a calm, attuned presence helps another system find its way back toward the window, which is part of why this work happens with another person rather than alone.

-Regulation work is, in large part, nervous-system work.
+When this lens is helpful, much of the work focuses on the nervous system.
 The goal is not to force calm or stay in the window at all times.
 The goal is to widen that window, shorten the time spent stuck above or below it, and build a reliable way back.
 That is why pacing matters.
 Pushing too hard, too fast, often pushes the system further out instead of bringing it home.

 Fit matters